 sensory tooth brushing tips for kids

-Brushing teeth can be a challenge for many kids whether it’s from sensory processing challenges, challenges with routine, anxiety, or any other variety of reasons.
+Brushing teeth is an ADL that can be a challenge for many kids whether it’s from sensory processing challenges, challenges with routine, anxiety, or any other variety of reasons.

 This is an area that an occupational therapist (OT) can help you with, by helping you set up a home program to make brushing your child’s teeth easier.
 Check out the tips below to help make tooth brushing easier for your family!